lisa-lumos/Snowflake/11-security.md

 <img src="images/system-role-hierarchy.png">

 Database roles that are granted to a share can be granted to other database roles, as well as account roles.
-If a database role is granted to a share, then no other database roles can be granted to that database role (db roles in a share has to be lowest in the tree, cannot have children in the tree).
+If a database role is granted to a share, then no other database roles can be granted to that database role (db roles in a share has to be lowest in the tree, cannot have any children).

 Every active user session has a current role (`primary role`).
 In addition, any number of `secondary roles` can be activated concurrently in a user session.
 A user can perform SQL actions on objects in a session using the aggregate privileges granted to the primary and secondary roles.
 Secondary roles are particularly useful for SQL operations such as cross-database joins that would otherwise require creating a parent role of the roles that have permissions to access the objects in each database.

 A database role can not be a primary/secondary role.
-Grant the database role to an account role to user their privileges.
-Only account roles can be activated in a session.
+Grant the database role to an account role to use their privileges.
+AKA - Only account roles can be activated in a session.

 Authorization to execute CREATE statements comes from the primary role only.
-For any other SQL action, any permission granted to any active primary/secondary role can be used to authorize the action.
+For other SQL actions, any permission granted to any active primary/secondary role can be used to authorize the action.

 ### Access Control Considerations
 The account admin: